• Chat with Aino

 DNB must know its customers

-DNB has a duty to monitor customer transactions
+DNB must monitor customer transactions

-Risk assessment DNB 2022 – Money laundering and terrorist financing (PDF)
+Risk assessment DNB 2024 – Money laundering and terrorist financing (PDF)

 Anti-corruption